Placing Your Property In Trust In A Will

 A Property Trust Will puts half your home into a Trust when the first partner of a couple dies.
 The surviving partner continues to own the other half.

-The survivor can still live in the family home or downsize if they wish – as long as they have the signed agreement of all the Trustees.
+They can still live in the family home house, and sell it if they wish – as long as they have the signed agreement of all the Trustees.
 So choose your Trustees carefully.

 Benefits of a Property Trust Will